-3.2 Critical judgement in applying the Company's accounting policies Determining the incremental borrowing rate for lease contracts
+3.2 Critical judgement in applying the Company's accounting policies rate.

-The initial recognition of lease liabilities at present value requires the identification of an appropriate discount rate.
 The Company has determined the incremental borrowing rate based on considerations specific to the leases by taking consideration of the risk free borrowing rates as adjusted for country / company specific risk premiums (basis the readily available data points).